gintsgints/raiti/README.md

 ## Known issues

   * space key press is not recognized
-  * font used for lessons is hard to differ I from l.
   * while loading unfinished lesson at start (after exit), exercises not filled.

 ## Run project